-APRIL 2020 TO MARCH 2024 COUNCIL TERM OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) by the full council meeting some four weeks later.
-Meeting minutes are not a transcript and if Councillors miss an error of a more minor nature this error will be taken to be administrative in nature and will not be dealt with as inappropriate conduct or misconduct.
-In the case of the councillor who made the declaration further inquiries were undertaken and the outcome of those inquiries did not support a reasonable suspicion that missing the error amounted to inappropriate conduct of misconduct.
-C/21/00043 24 January 2021 The OIA received a complaint alleging that a Councillor after declaring a conflict of interest in an agenda item, handed over the meeting to second councillor, who the first councillor knew to also have a conflict of interest in relation to the agenda item - to chair a discussion/ vote on how the first councillor's conflict of interest should be managed.
-It is further alleged that the first councillor should not have subsequently voted on the matter because the resolution of council (which was passed in the first councillors absence) allowed the first councillor to stay in the meeting, but was silent on whether the first councillor could vote. the Councillor was following advice given to the councillor about the procedure for managing conflicts of interest.
+APRIL 2020 TO I MARCH 2024 COUNC IL TERM OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) C/21/00043 24 January 2021 The OIA received a complaint alleging that a Councillor after declaring a conflict of interest in an agenda item, handed over the meeting to second councillor, who the first councillor knew to also have a conflict of interest in relation to the agenda item - to chair a discussion/ vote on how the first councillor's conflict of interest should be managed.
+It is further alleged that the first councillor should not have subsequently voted on the matter because the resolution of council (which was passed in the first councillors absence) allowed the first councillor to stay in the meeting, but was silent on whether the first councillor could vote.
+5 5, Not Available C/20/01107 C/21/00011 C/21/00042 22 December 2020 7 January 2020 24 January 2020 The OIA raised or received three complaints alleging that a Councillor chaired and voted on a matter related to the management of a second councillor's conflict of interest in relation to a particular agenda item when the first councillor also had a conflict of interest in relation to that agenda item.
+(The first councillor did not participate in the discussion or vote on the substantive agenda item).
+The OIA dismissed this matter pursuant to section 150X(c)(ii) as inquiries confirmed that the Councillor was following advice given to the councillor about the procedure for managing conflicts of interest.
 Legislation which affected significant changes to the conflict of interest framework and the procedure to be followed commenced on 12 October 2020.
-The OIA considers that the advice was incorrect, and the public interest is best served in this case through training, rather than dealing with the matter on a Not Available
+The OIA considers that the advice was incorrect, and the public interest is best served in this case through training, rather than dealing with the matter on a disciplinary basis.
+Not Available